-I don’t generally buy packaged mixes.
-This was an exception, as the soup mix is integral in flavoring the meat.
+Lastly, I rarely (to never) buy packaged mixes; this is an exception, as the soup mix is integral in flavoring the meat.
 If you really don’t want to do a soup mix then use onion powder, dehydrated onion and salt.
 Also, this is easy to double!
 To make 24, you’d cook the meat in a 9×12 pan and double every ingredient.
 Lastly, If you can’t find King’s Hawaiian bread then use potato rolls, but square is best so seek out that shape.
+Please, join me in my new “life is short” eating motto and make yourself some sliders!

 Super Bowl Sliders